 Neighborhood Assistance Tax Credit.
 Certain taxpayers are eligible for an income tax credit for contributing to a neighborhood organization, community development corporation, or community based development organization; or for providing neighborhood assistance, job training, or education to an impoverished area or for low and moderate-income families.
-Only those taxpayers whose eligibility is certified by the Delaware State Housing Authority and the Delaware Tax Appeal Board may claim these credits.
+Only those taxpayers whose eligibility is certified by the Delaware State Housing Authority may claim these credits.

 Automatic External Defibrillators Tax Credit.
-Any business that places an automatic external Defibrillator in service at a business location in the State is entitled to a credit equal to \$100 per unit.
+Any business that places an automatic external defibrillator in service at a business location in the State is entitled to a credit equal to \$100 per unit.